scrosa22/srosa-pwaTextEditor/README.md

-# Text Editor Starter Code
+# Text Editor

 Jate text editor that runs in the browser and can be installed to your local machine.

 ## Use

-click the link below to use;
+click the link to use -
 https://srosa-texteditor.herokuapp.com/